28softwares/DocumentProject/README.md

 - Just clone this repo
 - Update your project details in docusarus.config.js
-- Start documenting your data in docs folder
+- Start documenting your data in docs/updates folder